akyriako/cloudtrace-exporter/README.md

 - Git
 - Docker in Docker
-- Kubectl, Helm, Helmfile, K9s, KinD
+- Kubectl, Helm, Helmfile, K9s, KinD, Dive
 - [Bridge to Kubernetes](https://learn.microsoft.com/en-us/visualstudio/bridge/overview-bridge-to-kubernetes) Visual Studio Code Extension
 - Latest version of Golang

+A `postCreateCommand` (**.devcontainer/setup.sh**) will provision:

-- It will deploy a containerized Kubernetes cluster with 1 control and 3 worker nodes, using KinD (cluster manifest is in **.devcontainer/cluster.yaml**)
+- A containerized **Kubernetes cluster** with 1 control and 3 worker nodes **and** a private registry, using KinD (cluster manifest is in **.devcontainer/cluster.yaml**)
-- It will deploy Neo4j as a standalone cluster (you can change that and get a HA cluster by increasing the value of `minimumClusterSize` in **.devcontainer/overrides.yaml**)
+- A standalone **Neo4j cluster** (you can change that and get a HA cluster by increasing the value of `minimumClusterSize` in **.devcontainer/overrides.yaml**)
+- the necessary resources for the **Knative Serving & Eventing infrastructure**

 Only thing left to you is, as long as you are working with Visual Studio Code,
 to forward the 3 ports (`7473`, `7474` and `7687`) exposed from the **n4j-cluster-lb-neo4j** Service, so your Neo4j
 database is accessible from your Dev Container environment.

+> [!NOTE]
+> You can just port-forward the Kubernetes Service ports straight from K9s, in an integrated Visual Studio Code terminal,
+> and Visual Studio Code will pick up automatically those ports and forward them to your local machine.

 ![devcontainer.png](assets%2Fimg%2Fdevcontainer.png)